S3623483/MiniNet_Assignment_2/README.md

 The user must click the **Close** button in the *Profile Viewer* before they can re-commence using the main GUI.

 ### Add A Connection
-If the user clicks on the **Add A Profile** button, they are taken to the following screen:
+If the user clicks on the **Add A Connection** button, they are taken to the following screen:

 <img src="https://github.com/S3623483/MiniNet_Assignment_2/blob/master/Screenshots/AddConnection.png" width="500" height="450" />